[ Updated March 2019 ]

 Eric Clapton is not only one of my favorite guitarists, but he has also been a big influence on the way I approach my guitar tone.

-Through the years he has created a number of amazing sounds coming from his guitar.
+Through the years he has created a number of amazing sounds coming from his guitar and below I’ll link to some of my favorite tone.

-Most guitarists usually have only one sound for most of their career, but Clapton has created many unique sounds during his lifetime, and has pretty much set the standard for blues rock tone through the decades.
+Most guitarists usually have only one sound for most of their career, but Clapton has created many unique sounds during his lifetime and has pretty much set the standard for blues rock tone throughout the decades.
 I’m not sure if there has been another guitarist who has influenced blues rock guitar tone in so many different ways.

 Here are the defining Era’s of Eric’s tone in my opinion.